Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 View source

-Prohibits state agencies and local governments in Kansas from purchasing drones or critical components of drones from foreign principals or that are manufactured in countries of concern (e.g., China, Russia, Iran, North Korea).
-Also prohibits foreign principals from acquiring interests in real estate in proximity to military installations and from receiving benefits from economic development programs.
+Prohibits state agencies and local government from purchasing drones or critical components of drones from foreign principals or manufactured in countries of concern.
+Restricts foreign principals from acquiring interests in real estate in proximity to military installations.
+Addresses procurement of goods and services from countries of concern.

 View source